awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-s3-bucket.md

    1. Choose **Advanced settings**, **Enable**\.
 **Important**
 Enabling Object Lock will permanently allow objects in this bucket to be locked\.
-To learn more, see [Locking Objects Using Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) in the *Amazon Simple Storage Service Developer Guide*\.
+To learn more, see [Locking Objects Using Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) in the *Amazon Simple Storage Service User Guide*\.

    1. Choose the acknowledgement\.